Roxy Hunter: DVD releases

-The movie was released on DVD on October 14, 2008.
+The film was released on DVD on October 14, 2008.

 Roxy Hunter and the Horrific Halloween

-Roxy Hunter and the Horrific Halloween is a 2008 Canadian Nickelodeon Original Movie that aired on October 31, 2008, and it is the fourth and final addition to the Roxy Hunter movies, and is a direct sequel to the previous movie Roxy Hunter and the Myth of the Mermaid.
-The movie premiered on The N on October 31, 2008, as part of their Halloween Block, and did not premiere on Nickelodeon proper.
+Roxy Hunter and the Horrific Halloween is a 2008 Canadian Nickelodeon Original Movie that aired on October 31, 2008.
+It is the fourth and final addition to the Roxy Hunter movies, and a direct sequel to the previous film Roxy Hunter and the Myth of the Mermaid.
+The film premiered on The N on October 31, 2008, as part of their Halloween Block, and did not premiere on Nickelodeon proper.

 Plot

 Roxy Hunter (Aria Wallace) walks out of school to find a new boy from Transylvania named Stefan (Connor Price) being bullied.
 Finally snapping, Stefan throws his lunch at Seth (Connor McAuley), the head bully.
 However, Seth ducks, and the food hits Roxy, and the two of them start a fierce rivalry.
 On her mother Susan's (Robin Brule) advice, she decides to try to make peace with Stefan.

 Meanwhile, Max (Demetrius Joyette) is having his last day at Moody Mansion, before his parents come to pick him up.
 However, he learns that they can't come because of getting a huge cut of a gold mining expedition via video chat.
 Heartbroken, Max skips out on dinner and spends all of his time in his bedroom.
 Meanwhile, Susan is slightly shocked to find out that Jon (Yannick Bisson) wants to move in with her.

 When Roxy goes to visit Stefan at his house, she sees an old woman (Maria Lebb) stirring something strangely red in a cauldron.
 When Roxy points out that the house is so quiet and dark, Stefan says his uncle Vlad Petrescu (Juan Chioran) sleeps during the day, and is very sensitive to light.
 When they go into Stefan's room, Vlad enters a short while after, telling them to keep the noise down.
 As he leaves, Roxy notices something red on his hand, as though dried blood.

 At home, she quickly starts to believe that Stefan's family are vampires.
 She meets Stefan at a small gazebo in the woods with garlic and different holy relics to test whether or not he is a vampire.
 He passes the test, but it is clear that he has no idea that his uncle is a vampire.
 Roxy hastily says goodbye and runs off.